itskpalusa/School-Library-Database-Application/README.md

 # School Library Database Application
-a database application for a school library.
+A python and sqlite3 based database application for a school library.

+#FBLA

+Coding & Programming
+Category: Prejudged Projects & Presentation
+Type: Individual

-# FBLA Requirements
+## Requirements

-## Overview
+### Overview

-### Two (2) parts: a prejudged project and a presentation.
+#### Two (2) parts: a prejudged project and a presentation.
 Competitors must complete both parts for award eligibility.

-#### Topic: Develop a database program to manage the issuance of books at a school library.
+##### Topic: Develop a database program to manage the issuance of books at a school library.
 Give the school a name.
 The program must be able to complete a minimum of the following tasks:

 1. Track student and teacher names with ability to enter/view/edit names.